luispuerto/shell-custom-commands/README.md

 ## Commands

 - brew-up: to update Homebrew.
-- create-command: this copy the command into the `/usr/local/bin`
+- create-command: this copy the command into the `/usr/local/bin`.
-- qgis-up: update qgis using homebrew
+- qgis-up: update qgis using homebrew.
-- r-up: update r packages using
+- r-up: update r using hombrew.
+- r-packages-up: update r packages.
 - update: update different elements of the system
   - homebrew
   - r libraries
+  - gems
+  - pip
+  - app store